apache/nuttx/configs/sama5d3x-ek/README.txt

        (gdb) mon go                   # And jump into NOR flash

-      The norboot program can also be configured to jump directly into NOR FLASH with out requiring the the final halt and go, but since I have been debugging the early boot sequence, the above sequence has been most convenient for me.
+      The norboot program can also be configured to jump directly into NOR FLASH without requiring the final halt and go, but since I have been debugging the early boot sequence, the above sequence has been most convenient for me.